Mother's Day Sale - Get $25 off

 Medically Reviewed by:

-Breast implants are a common solution women use to enhance their figures and self-confidence.
-Indeed, throughout history and across cultures, femininity, motherhood, fertility, sex appeal, and beauty have been celebrated through breasts.
-According to the National Center for Health Research, nearly 400,000 women undergo cosmetic breast surgery annually.
-For women with a thyroid condition, it is essential to be abreast (... pun intended) of the effects implants may have on your thyroid function and overall health.
+Breast implants are a common solution to enhance a person’s figure and self-confidence.
+According to The Aesthetic Society, breast augmentation surgery was the second most common surgical procedure in 2021.
+It is estimated that over 300,000 women undergo cosmetic breast augmentation annually.
+For those with a thyroid condition, it is essential to be abreast -- pun intended! -- of how implants may affect thyroid function and overall health.

 What are breast implants?

-Breast implants are medical devices used to increase breast size or reconstruct breasts from cancer, trauma, or developmental defects.
-Implants can either be placed under the breast tissue or behind the chest muscle.
-The FDA has approved two types of breast implants, both of which have a silicone shell: saline-filled and silicone gel-filled.
-Breast implants can vary in size, shell thickness, texture, and shape.
+Breast implants are medical devices.
+They help increase breast size or reconstruct breasts due to cancer, trauma, or developmental defects.
+Your provider can place implants under the breast tissue or behind the chest muscle.
+The FDA has approved two types of breast implants: saline-filled and silicone gel-filled.
+Both have an outer shell made of silicone.
+Breast implants vary in size, shell thickness, texture, and shape.

-There are different brands of breast implants available on the market, and ingredients may vary based on the brand you use.
-Your surgeon should give you a complete list of ingredients that are in the implants and involved in creating the implants.
+There are different brands of breast implants available on the market, and the ingredients (fillers and outer shells) may vary depending on the brand you use.
+Your surgeon should give you a complete list of the ingredients in the implants and the process used to create them.

-Silicone gel-filled breast implants are a popular choice because they tend to feel more natural.
+Silicone gel-filled breast implants are a popular choice.
 The silicone gel that is used in most breast implants today is medical-grade.
 The process for making silicone gel-filled breast implants is complex, and there are many steps to forming this type of implant.
-Along with silicone elastomer, you are likely to see platinum on the ingredients list as well, which helps cure the gel inside the shell and maintain softness.
+Along with silicone elastomer, platinum may also be on the ingredients list.
+Platinum helps cure the gel inside the shell and maintain softness.

-Saline breast implants are filled with sterile saltwater and maintain a uniform shape.
-Saline implants tend to be more firm to touch compared to silicone implants, and their outer shell can either be textured or smooth.
-If a saline implant ruptures, your body will absorb and excrete the fluid.
+Saline breast implants are filled with sterile salt water and maintain a uniform shape.
+They tend to be firmer to the touch than silicone implants.
+Their outer shell can either be textured or smooth.
+If a saline implant ruptures, your body absorbs and removes the extra fluid.

 Possible complications of breast implants